Instance Methods #

 1. Core Concepts #

-static(cannot be overridden by subclasses) orclass(allows overriding by subclasses).
+static(cannot be overridden by subclasses) orclass(allows override by subclasses).

 - Key Syntax: